Trump drops executive action on U.S. Census, will seek citizenship survey by other means

 WASHINGTON (Reuters) - U.S. President Donald Trump was expected to back down on Thursday on plans to add a contentious citizenship question to the 2020 census, but order the government do the survey by other means, a government official told Reuters.

-A government official confirmed that Trump is expected to announce he will drop the legal battle to include the question on the census survey and instead direct the Commerce Department to obtain answers on citizenship through other means, but it was not clear how that would occur or how it would be funded.
+The official confirmed that Trump is expected to announce he will drop the legal battle to include the question on the national survey and instead direct the Commerce Department to obtain answers on citizenship through other means, but it was not clear how that would occur or how it would be funded.

 The U.S. Census Bureau is part of the Commerce Department.
-The U.S. Constitution specifically assigns the job of overseeing the census to Congress, limiting the authority of the president over it, which complicates adding the question to the decennial survey via presidential missive.
+The U.S. Constitution specifically assigns the job of overseeing the census to Congress, which complicated adding the question to the decennial survey via a presidential order.

-Trump’s decision not to proceed with an executive order on adding the citizenship question to the census was first reported by ABC News.
+Critics of the Trump administration’s effort say that asking about citizenship in the census discriminates against racial minorities and is aimed at giving Republicans an unfair advantage in elections.
+Trump and his supporters say it makes sense to know how many non-citizens are living in the country.

-Commerce Secretary Wilbur Ross cancelled a meeting with a German official in order to head to the White House later Thursday, the official said.
+Republican Trump has made hard-line policies on immigration a feature of his presidency and his campaign for re-election in 2020.
+The more than 20 Democrats vying for their party’s nomination to run against Trump question his immigration policies.

 White House spokesman Hogan Gidley said Trump would do everything within his legal authority to determine and make public who is in the United States legally and who is not.